khoin/2048fm/README.md

 =====

 ## What is this?
 This is a FM (PM) synthesizer that runs in your web browser.
-Its file size is 2048bytes.
+Its file size is 2048bytes (index.html).
+You can check out the commented source in uncompressed.html.

 ## Features